Legaspi21/butter_lovers/README.md

-# README
+# Butter Lovers

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Film review app with a unique popcorn rating system that displays verified film critic reviews with precidence over basic user reviews and allows users to make comments on films.

+Things we covered on this project:

-* Ruby version
+* Ruby on Rails

-* System dependencies

-* Configuration
+* Materialize

+* User authentication with BCrypt

-* Database creation
+* OMDB API

-* Database initialization
+* Heroku deployment

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* Agile Team Workflow

-* Deployment instructions
+* Git Workflow

-* ...
+* Pair Programming